List of Neighbours characters introduced in 2004: Allan Steiger

 Allan sends Stuart undercover at a prison to help out Dylan (Damien Bodie) and Stingray Timmins (Ben Nicholas) and later tries to arrest their father at his wedding to Janelle Timmins.
 When Paul Robinson (Stefan Dennis) is targeted by a stalker, Allan leads the investigation.
 Robert Robinson (Adam Hunter) is discovered to be the stalker and Paul arranges a fake wedding with Gail Robinson (Fiona Corke), with Allan waiting in the crowd.
 Robert shoots Paul and is arrested.
 Allan's daughter, Pepper Steiger moves into Ramsay Street and Allan is surprised when she tells him that she is engaged to Frazer Yeats (Ben Lawson).
 Allan and Pepper rescue Janae Timmins (Eliza Taylor-Cotter) from Rex Colt (David Serafin), who had locked her in his office.
 Pepper decides to reunite her parents and Allan is also keen to get back with his ex-wife, Christine Rodd (Trudy Hellier).
 Christine tells Allan and Pepper that she is a lesbian and while Pepper takes the news badly, Allan goes to the Scarlet Bar to play darts.
 He meets Janelle and she later asks him on a date.

 Janelle and Allan decide to go shoot pigs and go camping.
 During the trip Allan arrests Katya Kinski (Dichen Lachman), which disgusts Janelle.
 She tries to leave, but changes her mind and she and Allan begin a relationship.
 Stingray dies and Dylan leaves town, which devastates Janelle.
 Allan helps her through her grief and she later asks him to move in with her.
 Pepper tells her father that she is being stalked and she reveals to him that she fell pregnant to her high school boyfriend and later suffered a miscarriage.
 Allan arrests Kevin Casey (Zen Ledden), but later discovers that his mother is stalking Pepper.
 Allan accepts a job in the Solomon Islands and tells Janelle that when he returns he will propose.
 Allan contracts malaria and he returns home.
 Allan suggests that the Timmins family move up north to allow Janelle to be closer to Dylan and Anne Baxter (Tessa James).
 Allan proposes to Janelle and they get married at their farewell party.
 The family then leave in a helicopter.

+Stingray Timmins

-Stingray TimminsStingray Timmins, played by Ben Nicholas, made his first on-screen appearance on 11 March 2004.
+Stingray Timmins, played by Ben Nicholas, made his first on-screen appearance on 11 March 2004.
 Stingray is the youngest son of Janelle (Nell Feeney) and Kim Timmins (Brett Swain).

 Nicholas successfully auditioned for the role of Stingray and began filming his scenes three days after getting the call to say he had won the part.
 Of joining the soap, Nicholas said "It's a dream come true".